What to Watch and When to Watch It

 Black Mirror is one such show – touted as a Global Original on Netflix.
 I’d heard a few things about it but didn’t know if I had the time to invest in a show.
 And honestly, the name blended with Orphan Black, Black Swan, and a variety of other entertainment options.
 I could keep them all straight.

-Luckily, I’m much more invested in my entertainment these days (in fact, I have a whole podcast dedicated to my love of entertainment).
+Luckily, I’m much more invested in my entertainment these days.
 And when I find a show that I absolutely love, I feel the need to tell everyone about it.
 That’s how I feel about Black Mirror but I find that I typically get two reactions from people when talking about this show.

 - I love that show!
 Did you know that season 4 is coming out soon?